Black Conservationists and Scientists Who Led The Way

 Recently featured in the film Hidden Figures, physicist and mathematician Katherine Johnson is best known for her major contributions to the United States' aeronautics and space programs.
-As the first woman to ever have her name on a NASA report, she broke down gender and race barriers.
+As the first woman to ever have her name on a NASA report, she broke down both gender and race barriers.
 Among many other NASA missions, Johnson contributed greatly to Apollo 11 in 1969, the mission that landed the U.S. on the Moon.
-Johnson was awarded the Presidential Medal of Freedom in 2015 and in 2017 the West Virginia Legislature named August 26th "Katherine Johnson Day."
+Johnson was awarded the Presidential Medal of Freedom in 2015 and in 2019 Virginia Governor Ralph Northam proclaimed June 19th "Katherine Johnson Day."

 Dr. Robert Bullard